padhmanethrri/aoc-hardcaml/day1/part1/README.md

 - **Scalability**:
   The current design processes the input sequence sequentially, which is sufficient for validating correctness.
-For significantly larger inputs, the design could be extended to use pipelining or parallel processing to improve throughput.
+For significantly larger inputs, the design could be extended using pipelining or parallel processing to improve throughput.

 - **Efficiency**:
   Area and performance trade-offs were not aggressively optimized in this version.